ShivatejaswiA/Applelicious_Ventures/README.txt

 1500-The app is working fine locally but on web we are facing problem.
 We are finding the solution by troubleshooting.

-**We have submitted everything include troubleshoot screenshot on blackboard as well.
+**We have submitted everything include troubleshoot screenshots on blackboard as well.

 2024-06-21

-12:00 - 18:00 PM - We have redeployed the project as it created the issue which tool so much time.
+12:00 - 18:00 PM - We have redeployed the website as it created the issue which tool so much time.

 2024-06-26